REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening

+In the following subsection, we provide the protocol followed to evaluate the challenge results.
+In task1, the area under the receiver operator characteristics curve (AUC) was calculated as the classification evaluation metric.
+In task2, Dice coefficient was used to evaluate the segmentation accuracy of OD and OC, meanwhile, the mean absolute error (MAE) was utilized to measure the difference between the vCDR calculated based on the segmented results and those calculated via the reference standard.
+The vCDR is an important factor in glaucoma assessment, and calculation of vCDR is one of the purposes of the OD/OC segmentation.
+Hence, we evaluate the effect of OD/OC segmentation by measuring the difference of vCDR.
+In task3, we utilized the average Euclidean distance (AED) as the evaluation criterion.
+These three tasks are evaluated in the same way as their counterparts in the REFUGE1 and ADAM challenges (\cite{orlando2020refuge, fang2022adam}).

+In tasks 1 and 3, the ranking is based on the AUC and AED metrics.
+In task 2, each team received three ranks ($R_{disc}, R_{cup}, R_{vCDR}$) from the three evaluation measures based on the mean values over the test set images.
+The final ranking for the segmentation task was determined by adding the three individual ranks ($R_{total}=R_{disc}+R_{cup}+R_{vCDR}$) with the lower value of $R_{total}$ leading to the higher ranking on the final leaderboard.
+The comprehensive ranking of the above three tasks was calculated by the following equation:

-where $R_{cls}$, $R_{seg}$ and $R_{loc}$ represent the ranks of the aforementioned three leaderboards.
-This score then determines the online or onsite ranking (1=best) of the challenge.
-In case of a tie, the rank of the classification leaderboard has the preference.
+where $R_{cls}$,$R_{seg}$ and $R_{loc}$ represent the ranks of the aforementioned three tasks.
+Task 1 and 2 were given higher weights because they are more clinically relevant for glaucoma assessment.
+This ranking then determined the online or onsite ranking (1=best) of the challenge.
+In case of a tie, the rank of the classification task has the preference.

-After the online evaluation, 22 teams attended the final onsite challenge during MICCAI 2020.
-The onsite images were released for these teams and the final results were asked to be submitted.
-Both online and onsite evaluation rankings contributed the final ranking $S_{final}$: